berkeley-stat159/project-alpha/final/README.md

 The Makefile contains recipes to perform the final analysis.

+Please note that to perform the final analysis, you will need to download the data for analysis.
+Please go to the `project-alpha/data` directory and call `make data` and see its README for more information.

 - `make data`: Performs the all final data analysis that generates data files, which are saved to the `data` subdirectory.
 Approximately 14 GB of data is created by this command.